rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A strong motivation to navigate and solve for India’s development puzzle through institutionalisation and tech brought her to Samagra.
-Currently, she is part of the Saksham Haryana-Skills & Employment team.
     image: /img/namisha_7630.jpg
     linkedInProfile: 'https://www.linkedin.com/in/namisha-m-75a98014b/'
     name: Namisha Mehra
-    project: Saksham Haryana-Skills & Employment
+    project: ' '
   - bio: >-
       Nawaz holds a Bachelor's degree in Aeronautics from Jamia Millia Islamia, New Delhi.
 Before joining Samagra, he was working as a Programme Associate